pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

 *Performance Improvement*
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+The vectorized implementation significantly enhances performance by leveraging five key techniques in a strategic order.
+First, data alignment ensures efficient memory access for SIMD operations.
+Transposition optimizes the data layout, improving access patterns crucial for matrix operations.
+SIMD instructions then enable parallel processing of multiple data points, forming the core of our vectorization strategy.
+Prefetching minimizes cache misses by loading data before it's needed, further improving efficiency.
+Finally, loop unrolling increases the throughput of vector operations.
+By combining these techniques, we fully utilize the CPU's vectorization capabilities, resulting in a dramatic performance boost.

-The vectorized implementation significantly enhances performance by taking full advantage of CPU capabilities.
-On the AWS c7a.32xlarge instance, this approach achieves approximately **3000 GFLOPS**, representing a 6x performance increase over the previously optimized matrix multiplication.
-This demonstrates the power of vectorized operations in maximizing computational efficiency and speed in large-scale matrix operations.
+On the AWS c7a.32xlarge instance, this vectorized approach achieves approximately **3000 GFLOPS**, representing a *6x performance increase* over the previously optimized scalar implementation.
+This stark contrast highlights the fundamental difference between scalar and vectorized operations.
+While scalar operations process data sequentially, one element at a time, vectorized operations leverage SIMD to process multiple data elements simultaneously.
+This parallelism at the instruction level allows for significantly higher throughput, demonstrating the power of vectorized operations in maximizing computational efficiency and speed in large-scale matrix operations.

 Conclusion
 ----------